datahub-project/datahub/docs/api/tutorials/structured-properties.md

 This guide will show you how to execute the following actions with structured properties.
 - Create structured properties
 - Read structured properties
-- Delete structured properties (soft delete / hard delete)
+- Delete structured properties (soft delete)
 - Add structured properties to a dataset
 - Patch structured properties (add / remove / update a single property)